weegillis/exif-viewer/README.md

 There is no code to edit when images are added to the folder.
 To be clear, there is never any need to edit the code.
 One might edit the image Comment in their photo editor (we use GIMP), and possibly scale or otherwise filter, etc. the image locally.
 The image is simply mounted on the host site by uploading to a folder that contains the above three files.
 Refresh the navigator page and the image will be there as a thumbnail with attendant EXIF information as applies, or is available.

-If GPS data is written into the image header EXIF array *1, it will be parsed and translated to a Wikimapia.org URL, in addition to being written to the photo description.
+If there is a GPS array in the header *1, it will be parsed and translated to a Wikimapia.org URL, in addition to being written to the photo description.

 From what memory serves, the navigator can be written into an existing page template as a required object.
 (Sorry, that site is now down.)
 In other words it can be dropped into any page layout without modification.
 Attribution goes without saying, otherwise this is a free license.